Back to home pageProfessional Education

 Scholarly activity

 The field of Pulmonary and Critical Care medicine is ripe for opportunities in research and quality improvement.
-Research is carried out with support of the Beaumont Research Institute, on the Beaumont Royal Oak campus, which has facilitated numerous investigations for the institution.
+Research is carried out with support of the Beaumont Research Institute, on the Corewell Health William Beaumont University Hospital campus, which has facilitated numerous investigations for the institution.
 PCCM faculty are academically productive through conference presentations, manuscripts, book chapters, and other means.
 Most academic productivity is performed with a medical trainee.

 All fellows participate in quality and safety activities as a part of their training.
 When opportunities for improvement are identified, Beaumont subscribes to a Kaizen process, which allows for trial implementation of new initiatives for continues system improvement.